jaakkomaenpaa/BadScore/README.md

 ## Features

-As of 19.2.2025 the front-end has the following features:
+As of 22.2.2025 the site has the following features:
 - Tournament calendar with search functionality
 - Match results
+- Brackets & standings
 - Entry lists

-The server provides data of tournaments, entry lists, and matches.

 ## Running locally